 The ILRS products consist of SINEX files of weekly station coordinates and daily Earth Orientation Parameters (x-pole, y-pole and excess length-of-day, LOD) estimated from 7-day arcs.
-Two types of products are distributed each week: a loosely constrained estimation of coordinates and EOP and an EOP solution, derived from the previous one and constrained to an ITRF, currently ITRF2000.
+Two types of products are distributed each week: a loosely constrained estimation of coordinates and EOP and an EOP solution, derived from the previous one and constrained to an ITRF, currently ITRF2005S.
 Official ILRS Analysis Centers (AC) and Combination Centers (CC) generate these products with individual and combined solutions respectively.
-Both the individual and combined solutions follow strict standards agreed upon within the ILRS Analysis Working Group (AWG) to provide high quality products consistent with the IERS Conventions 2003.
-This description refers to the status as of January 2009.
+Both the individual and combined solutions follow strict standards agreed upon within the ILRS Analysis Working Group (AWG) to provide high quality products consistent with the IERS Conventions.
+This description refers to the status as of May 2011.
 Each official weekly ILRS solution is obtained through the combination of weekly solutions submitted by the official ILRS Analysis Centers:

+ASI, Agenzia Spaziale Italiana

+BKG, Bundesamt für Kartographie und Geodäsie

+DGFI, Deutsches Geodätisches Forschungsinstitut

+ESA, European Space Agency

-ASI, Agenzia Spaziale Italiana BKG, Bundesamt für Kartographie und Geodäsie DGFI, Deutsches Geodätisches Forschungsinstitut GA, Geosciences Australia GFZ, GeoForschungsZentrum Potsdam GRGS, Observatoire de Cote d' Azur JCET, Joint Center for Earth Systems Technology NSGF, NERC Space Geodesy Facility
+GA, Geosciences Australia

+GFZ, GeoForschungsZentrum Potsdam

+GRGS, Observatoire de Cote d'Azur

+JCET, Joint Center for Earth Systems Technology

+NSGF, NERC Space Geodesy Facility

-These ACs have been certified through benchmark tests developed by the AWG.
-The official Primary Combination Center (ASI) and the official Backup Combination Center (DGFI) follow strict timelines for these routinely provided products.
+These ACs have been certified through a benchmark process developed by the AWG.
+The official Primary Combination Center (ASI) and the official Backup Combination Center (DGFI through 2010, JCET since 2011) follow strict timelines for these routinely provided products.

 In addition to operational products, solutions have been provided covering the period back to 1983.
-A current effort is underway to provide similar solutions on a daily basis, with a minimal 2-day delay, primarily to provide IERS' NEOS center with robust EOP observations for their weekly forecasting.
+A new activity has been established to provide similar solutions on a daily basis, with a minimal 2-day delay, possibly even one day, primarily to provide IERS' NEOS center with robust EOP observations for their weekly predictions.
 The ILRS products are available, via ftp from the official ILRS Data Centers CDDIS/NASA Goddard (ftp://cddis.gsfc.nasa.gov/) and EDC/DGFI (ftp://ftp.dgfi.badw-muenchen.de).